 Common causes of weakness include:

-Other, more severe causes of weakness include:
+Other causes of weakness include:

-- heart attack
+- a heart attack

 - diseases affecting the nerves or muscles

-- medication or vitamin overdose
+- medication overdose

-extended amount of time, weakness caused by a heart attack or stroke is often immediate.
+extended amount of time, weakness caused by a heart attack or stroke often

 - delayed or slow movement

 Full-body weakness causes you to feel run down, similar to